Do you want to learn how to start a blog?

 Inside the WordPress dashboard, under the “Appearance” tab, click “Themes”.
 You will be presented with some popular options.
 You can click on the WordPress.org Themes button and search for free themes.
 There are more than three thousand themes available on WordPress.org.

 The look and feel of your new blog rely on the theme you choose.
-Your first-time readers will notice the overall appearance of it before they even take a look at the content.
+Your first-time readers will notice its overall appearance before they even look at the content.
 Select a theme that looks great, but also works for your specific needs.

 Here’s a quick guide for choosing your theme by searching within the WordPress dashboard:

-- Read the description – Most themes come with a short description of features and functionality.
+- Read the description – Most themes have a short description of features and functionality.
 Reading it can help you to figure out if the theme matches your needs.

 - Preview the theme – Preview the theme (demo) to get an idea of the overall look, layout, and how customizable it is.